 Have a question?
 You can contact any member of the team individually or email the full team.

 Of course, you can always ask your LawPLUS Mentor or your Peer Tutor as a first step.

 All first-year law students are encouraged to be involved in the LawPLUS Peer Mentoring Program, as early as possible.
 This program runs through Term 1 each year and aims to help new students settle into UNSW Law & Justice's unique and vibrant student culture.

-The Peer Tutor Program is a free service for all first-year students.
+The Law Peer Leader Program is a free service for all first-year students.
 It involves a group of four students meeting to have a first attempt at reading materials for class and to get support from an experienced Law & Justice student.